CruGlobal/cru-content-designs/README.md

 }                                                           }
 ```

 *The mixins look like more work than regular media queries.
-Do I have to use them?* No, but the mixins help ensure consistency in how the queries are written, easability of changing breakpoint values, and automatically making adjustments to the breakpoint values in cases of `cru-media-breakpoint-between()`, so their use is encouraged.
+Do I have to use them?* No, but the mixins help ensure consistency in how the queries are written, easability of changing breakpoint values, and automatically making adjustments to the breakpoint values when a +/- 1px is needed, so their use is encouraged.

 ## Previewing this Submodule